YosysHQ/picorv32/README.md

 core that implements the `MUL[H[SU|U]]` instructions.
 The external PCPI interface only becomes functional when ENABLE_PCPI is set as well.

+#### ENABLE_FAST_MUL (default = 0)

+This parameter internally enables PCPI and instanciates the 'picorv32_pcpi_fmul' core that implements the `MUL[H[SU|U]]` instructions.
+The external PCPI interface only becomes functional when ENABLE_PCPI is set as well.
+Instead of using the slower interative multiplication logic that's used when the ENABLE_MUL parameter is set, it uses a single-cycle 32*32 bit multiplication.
+Not only makes this multiplication much faster, it also saves registers and combinational elements on FPGAs that have hard DSP cores.

 #### ENABLE_DIV (default = 0)

 This parameter internally enables PCPI and instantiates the `picorv32_pcpi_div`